 Let’s get back to the example.

-The manager wants to make workers more efficient without monitoring them because it incurs cost as well as it’s a necessary evil.
+The manager wants to make workers more efficient without monitoring them because it incurs a cost as well as it’s a necessary evil.
 However, the workers perceive monitoring threat as it compels them to work more along knowing, it’s also a weakness of the manager due to its extra costs.

 The possible results can be in the following four situations of: